 If you spend countless late nights working when you should be sleeping, your body will soon start to show some negative effects.
-But poor sleep can do more than just make you feel sluggish during the day and make you look like you’re tired – it can actually take years off of your life.
+Does extra sleep make you look younger?
+Yes, but poor sleep can do more than just make you feel sluggish during the day and make you look like you’re tired – it can actually take years off of your life.
 Research says the key lies in how many hours you sleep per night.
+How much sleep adults need varies by individual.
 Those who sleep less than six hours each night are at a greater risk for serious diseases.
-Here’s what you need to know.
+Here’s what you need to know, including the scary facts about sleep.

 If you’re sleeping less than six hours per night, you could be setting yourself up for coronary heart disease.
 A lack of sleep can lead to high blood pressure, which is often a warning sign for an impending heart attack or stroke.
 A study in the European Journal of Preventative Cardiology found that those who get at least 7 hours of sleep each night (and also eat right and exercise) have a 67 percent lower chance of developing heart disease as compared to their peers who don’t undertake healthy habits like getting enough sleep.
 That’s a percentage that just cannot be ignored.